Redger1/walletOCR/Docs/README.md

 ## Architecture

-The application is split into multiple internal Swift Packages to keep features isolated and reusable.
+The application is split into multiple internal Swift Packages to keep features isolated and reusable

 Current modules include:

-- VisionOCRKit
+- `VisionOCRKit`
-- BudgetEngine
+- `BudgetEngine`
-- PersistenceKit
+- `PersistenceKit`
-- LoggingKit
+- `LoggingKit`
-- AnalyticsKit
+- `AnalyticsKit`
-- DesignSystem
+- `DesignSystem`
-- CoreTypes
+- `CoreTypes`
-- FeatureFlags
+- `FeatureFlags`

-The app layer is responsible only for composition and presentation logic, while business and infrastructure logic are extracted into independent modules.
+The app layer is responsible only for composition and presentation logic, while business and infrastructure logic are extracted into independent modules

 ## Tech Stack